 Our mission is to offer our customers reliable brand products and services that bring advantages and benefits with them.

 The headquarter of the internationally operating Diesel Technic Group is located in Kirchdorf / Germany.
-The main remit of Diesel Technic is the development, production, trade and logistics of automotive parts and accessories.
+The main areas of activity of Diesel Technic are development, production, trade and logistics relating to automotive parts and accessories.

 The scope of the integrated management system includes the development, production, trading and logistics of automotive parts and accessories.